 As a general rule in makeup, you should never apply too much to your skin.
 However, you shouldn't be afraid of using "more than you think you should," says makeup artist Mathew Niagara.
 If you wish for a richer color payoff, you can experiment with layering your blush by beginning to work on pigment on the cheeks' apples, then slightly diffuse it outwards.

 Have your blusher work with proper highlighting and contouring

 To give more depth to your look and effectively bring out the youthful glow on your cheeks, have your blush work with your contour and highlight.
 Contouring and highlighting aren't just about knowing your face shape but your features' strengths and weaknesses.
-Makeup artist Rob Scheppy says, "For me, it's about redefining certain features—what you want to highlight and what you want to get rid of."Liquid error: Could not find asset snippets/relatedblogs.liquid
+Makeup artist Rob Scheppy says, "For me, it's about redefining certain features—what you want to highlight and what you want to get rid of."Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid